pyueh-osi/Edgecmd-Docs/V1/EdgeCmd utility/Retrieve EdgeCmd utility help.md

 ## View specific configuration facet help instructions

-Complete the following to view help instructions for a specific facet within a component:
+Complete the following to view help instructions for a specific facet within a component that the adapter supports:

 1. Open command line.
 2. Type the following in the command line, replacing `<componentId>` and `<facetName>` with the value that you want, and press Enter.